AndradeSig/Wax-Engine/Wiki.md

 swap()                        -> Swap Window buffers for rendering destroy()                     -> Destroy the Window

-setVsync(true or false)       -> Enable or Disable the Vsync option setClosed(true or false)      -> Enables or Disables the Window closed and open state setFullscreen(true or false)  -> Enable or Disable Window Full Screen option
+setResizable(boolean resizable) -> Set your window resizable or not resizable setVsync(true or false)       -> Enable or Disable the Vsync option setClosed(true or false)      -> Enables or Disables the Window closed and open state setFullscreen(true or false)  -> Enable or Disable Window Full Screen option setResolution(int width, int height)  -> Set a new Resolution for your Window setSize(int width, int height)        -> Set a new Size for yout window

-isOpen()                      -> Check if the Window is open isFullscreen()                -> Check if Window is full screen getID()                       -> Gets the Window ID, which is added when created.
+isOpen()                      -> Check if the Window is open isFullscreen()                -> Check if Window is full screen getID()                       -> Gets the Window ID, which is added when created. isResizable()                 -> Check if Window is resizable getMonitorWidth()             -> Get the Width of your Monitor getMonitorHeight()            -> Get the Height of your Monitor getMouseX()                   -> Get the X position of your mouse getMouseY()                   -> Get the Y position of yout mouse

 ```